rwclutterbuck/full-stack-containers/README.md

 - `docker-compose`

 ### How to run

-- `docker compose up`
+- Initialize with `docker compose up`
-- `docker compose down --volumes --remove-orphans`
+- Remove with `docker compose down --volumes --remove-orphans`